 The battery, starting, and charging systems operate with one another, and must be tested as a complete system.
-In order for the vehicle to start and charge properly, all of the components involved in these systems must perform within specifications.
+To allow the vehicle to start and charge properly, all of the components involved in these three systems must perform within specifications.

-Group 8A covers the battery, Group 8B covers the starting system, and Group 8C covers the charging system.
-Refer to Group 8W - Wiring Diagrams for complete circuit descriptions and diagrams.
-We have separated these systems to make it easier to locate the information you are seeking within this Service Manual.
-However, when attempting to diagnose any of these systems, it is important that you keep their interdependency in mind.
+Group 8A in this service manual covers the battery, Group 8B covers the starting system, and Group 8C covers the charging system.
+Refer to Group 8W, Wiring Diagrams for complete circuit descriptions and diagrams.
+When attempting to diagnose any of these systems, it is important to keep their interdependency in mind.